-Social media is the most common way Singaporeans connect in 2023, and it's not about to slow down in the near future.
+Social media is the most common way Singaporeans to connect, and it's not about to slow down in the near future.

 Whether entertaining themselves with videos, keeping in contact with friends and colleagues, and generally spending time on the apps, the island nation is turning to the platforms every single day.